nus-cs2103-AY2324S2/ip/README.md

-# Luna ☾
+# luna ☾
-Luna is your trusty friend to make sure you are always on track and do not miss any important activities.
+luna is your trusty friend to make sure you are always on track and do not miss any important activities.

-Luna is
+luna is
 * User-friendly
 * Cute
 * ~~a Virus~~ Safe